The Ultimate List of Facebook Marketing Ideas: 40+ Ideas for Posts, Giveaways & Businesses

 Hashtags aren’t as big of a deal on Facebook as they are on Instagram or Twitter, but that doesn’t mean that they don’t still matter.
 So research and use them.
 Incorporating both branded hashtags and whatever’s trending is an excellent way to get an engagement boost and reach a wider audience that doesn’t cost you anything.

-For an example of how to use hashtags take a look at STA Travel, who use trending hashtags to garner attention on notable occasions…
+For an example of how to use hashtags take a look at Adidas, who use trending hashtags to garner attention on notable occasions…

 If you don’t always have time to make your own content from scratch, a useful workaround is taking current events related to your industry or audience, putting your own spin on them and firing away.
 This type of content is likely to be of great interest to your audience, and even though posting about current events won’t directly promote your brand or product, it will help you earn and solidify a spot as a valuable addition to your audience’s social media landscape.